freedomofpress/securedrop-docs/docs/admin/maintenance/bios_server.rst

 What you need
 ~~~~~~~~~~~~~

   #.
-A clean USB drive to download the BIOS file
+A clean USB flash drive to download the BIOS file
   #.
 An Internet-connected workstation, such as the *Admin Workstation*
   #.
 A UPS (uninterrupted power supply), such as a surge-protecting power supply with a backup battery (This is not required, but strongly recommended)
   #.
 A keyboard and monitor